W3SS/penguin/README.md

-# penguin
+# penguin - The penguin file manager

-The Penguin File Manager
+A file manager for Android.